ietf-teep/architecture/draft-ietf-teep-architecture.md

-For better security of authentication, a device may store its sensitive authentication keys inside a TEE, providing hardware-protected security key strength and trusted code execution.
+For better security of authentication, a device may store its sensitive authentication keys inside a TEE, providing TEE-protected security key strength and trusted code execution.

 ## Internet of Things